Definitive laws regulate the relationship between the landlord and the tenant

 - Tenant uses the property for a purpose other than that for which it was leased, or uses it in a manner that violates planning, construction, and use-of-land regulations in force in the Emirate.

-- Property is condemned, provided that the landlord must prove this by a technical report issued by or attested to by Dubai Municipality.
+- Property is condemned, provided that the landlord must prove this by a technical report issued by or attested by Dubai Municipality.

-- Tenant fails to observe any obligation imposed on him by this Law or any of the terms of the tenancy contract within thirty days from the date a notice to perform such obligation or term is served upon him by the landlord.
+- Tenant fails to observe any obligation imposed on him by this Law or any of the terms of the tenancy contract within 30 days from the date a notice to perform such obligation or term is served upon him by the landlord.

 *The landlord will give notice to the tenant through a Notary Public or registered post.

 Upon expiry of the tenancy contract:

 - The owner of the property wishes to demolish it to reconstruct it, or to add any new constructions that will prevent the tenant from using it, provided that the required permits are obtained from the competent entities.